 Most new housing will generally be within a quarter mile walk to neighborhood parks or new open spaces in the community.
 A new athletic field, walkways, greenways and bike paths will provide connections between places where the community can gather to exercise, play sports, and enjoy the outdoors close to their homes.
 New housing will feature energy-efficient design and environmental-friendly features.

-With an Approved Plan, Beauregard Development Delivers:
+With the Approved Plan, Beauregard Development Delivers

 - Plan requires developer contributions of $210 million to fund a fire station, transit, open space and affordable housing, enhanced landscaping and tree canopy

 - Coordination of retail, office, hotel, and residential uses that are strategically located around rapid transit stations and connected to each other